lolo859/vodka-dev/docs/kernel-codebase.md

 ## Instructions

 Instructions (or syscalls) are always written in capital letter and can't be added outside of section.
 All arguments are variables UID except for the value in the `ASSIGN` instruction.
 All arguments are separated by spaces.
-Here is the list of instructions:
+Here is the list of all the instructions:
 - [PRINT](#print)
 - [ADD](#add)
 - [ASSIGN](#assign)